heatmiser/soloshift/README.md

 In addition, you'll need to add the FQDN for any additional routes created for applications while you use OpenShift.
 Utilization of wildcard DNS entries is in the works.
 See below for additional instructions for utilizing [xip.io](http://xip.io/) to enable route name resolution without additional hosts file entries.

-If you plan on shutting down your OpenShift 4 cluster from time to time (laptop, cloud deployment, educational/lab), we'll need to create a DaemonSet that pulls down the same service account token bootstrap credential used on all the non-master nodes in the cluster and then delete a couple of key, related secrets.
+If you plan on shutting down your OpenShift 4 cluster from time to time (laptop, cloud deployment, educational/lab), we'll need to create a DaemonSet that pulls down the same service account token bootstrap credential used on all the non-control nodes in the cluster and then delete a couple of key, related secrets.
 This will trigger the Cluster Operators to re-create the CSR signer secrets used to sign the kubelet client certificate CSRs when the cluster starts back up.
 [Follow this link](https://blog.openshift.com/enabling-openshift-4-clusters-to-stop-and-resume-cluster-vms/) for a detailed background explanation as to why we need to do this.

 Execute the following steps, again, while logged in to the util node as root: